top of page

 My Story

-Katelyn is also bilingual in American Sign Language (ASL), and lives in a bilingual/bicultural home where both ASL and English are used.
-When she is not advocating for her clients, she loves spending time with her husband, toddler, and rescue dog (Luna).
-She also loves gardening and would eventually love to be a beekeeper one day.
+Fluent in American Sign Language (ASL), Katelyn resides in a bilingual and bicultural home where both ASL and English are spoken.
+Outside of her advocacy for clients, she enjoys spending time with her husband, son, and rescue dog, Luna.
+Her hobbies also include gardening, and she aspires to be a beekeeper in the future.

 1